snokvist/wfb-ng_provisioner/README.md

 - connect.py --backup backup-folder-to-store-backups/

 ## Drone
-- Setup wfb-ng to use/listen channel 165, until the full openipc-bind is implemented by wfb-ng.
+- Setup wfb-ng to use/listen channel 165 for troubleshooting and debug.
+But it doesnt really matter as long as gs/vtx is on the same channel.
 - Copy files from "drone" to drone folder structures.
 Apply chmod +x on /usr/bin and /etc/init.d/ files.
 - set your wifi profile with for example "fw_setenv wifi_profile bl-r8812af1".
 See /etc/wifi_profiles.yaml for valid wifi profiles.
 This is only used to generate the /etc/vtc_info.yaml
 - set your vtx name with "fw_setenv vtx_name My_Cool_VTX".
 This is only used to generate the /etc/vtc_info.yaml but is used for example when naming your backup.